PacktPublishing/Unity-2020-Virtual-Reality-Projects-3rd-Edition-/README.md

 ## Repository Contents

-* UVRP3Files/ folder - Starting files for each project, as separate .zip files for each chapater
+* UVRP3Files/ folder - Starting files for each project, as separate .zip files for each chapter
 * UVRP3Projects/ folder - Completed projects for each chapter, as separate Scenes in a single Unity project

 ## Book Description